Working Holiday Tips

 Australia attracts backpackers from all over the world.
-Alongside New Zealand, we’re a highly sought-after destination for international backpackers, particularly from countries like the UK, France, Germany, South Korea, the United States and Chile.
+Alongside New Zealand, we’re a highly sought-after destination for international backpackers, particularly from countries like the UK, France, Germany, South Korea, USA and Chile.

 The great news for Aussies is that most of Australia’s working holiday agreements are reciprocal!
-So, Australians can also live & work in the countries that Australia itself welcomes backpackers from (except China and Papua New Guinea, at this stage).
+So, Australians can also live & work in the countries that Australia itself welcomes backpackers from, generally for up to one year.
+(The main exceptions at this stage are Switzerland, China and India.)

 Australian citizens can also freely live and work in New Zealand for an unlimited amount of time and without needing to apply for a visa.